mariacfrancia/Hybrid-Bayesian-Network-Heart-Disease/README.md

 # CodigoFinal.py — Hybrid Bayesian Networks for Cardiovascular Diagnosis
-Python implementation of expert-informed and data-driven hybrid Bayesian networks for heart disease diagnosis using the Cleveland Heart Disease Dataset.

 **Author:** María Cañas Francia | UCM Mathematics Engineering BSc Thesis, 2025/2026